Demonstration of a scalable breast health care pathway in Botswana

 Impact

-The patient navigation project has continued without dedicated funding for about 1.5 years after 2023, providing support to approximately 100 additional patients using the experience gained during the project, although limited data collection, coordination, and expansion were possible.
-Since July 2025, new funding has enabled the team to expand and restart a coordinated patient navigation program for 2 to 3 more years, allowing for more systematic data collection and stronger program coordination moving forward.
+The patient navigation project has continued without dedicated funding, providing support to approximately 100 additional patients using the experience gained during the project, although limited data collection, coordination, and expansion were possible.
+Since July 2025, new funding has enabled the team to expand and restart a coordinated patient navigation programme for two to three more years, allowing for more systematic data collection and stronger programme coordination moving forward.

 Last update